adbedada/imageprep/README.md

 from imageprep import coco

 """
-Folder Structure of a moc dataset
+Folder Structure of a sample dataset

 data
 ├── images